appwebtech/Admin-API-Blog-Backend-/README.md

 The source code is provided in the app and because the software design pattern that I have used to implement the UI is the Model View Controller [MVC](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html), then 90% of the code will reside within the following paths:

-*app/assets* Mostly FrontEnd work that I will do subsequent to this whilst merging the two projects.
+**app/assets** Mostly FrontEnd work that I will do subsequent to this whilst merging the two projects. <br>
-*app/controllers* To fetch data from the DB and send to view and vice versa.
+**app/controllers** To link data from the Model and send to view and vice versa.<br>
-*app/views* The view.
-(Which will be seen from your favorite browser.)
+**app/views** The view.
+(Which will be seen from your favorite browser.)<br>
-*app/models* The DB models
+**app/models** The DB models <br>
-*app/db* The DB structure.
+**app/db** The DB migrations, schema, seed data etc.

-I'll restrict myself withing the Model part of MVC, because thats where the DB resides and coding to interact with it is done.
+I'll restrict myself withing the Model part of **MVC**, because thats where the DB resides and coding to interact with it is done.

-When people ask about the structure of the DB (which makes sense because it's part of Server Side Coding), the db paths are usually sent to them and since code is not everyone's language, they accept the project only to revert back on the same issue creating a loop of correspondence.
+When people ask about the structure of the DB (which makes sense because it's part of Server Side Coding), the DB paths are usually sent to them and since code is not everyone's language, they accept the project only to revert back on the same issue creating a loop of correspondence.

-That is why I have decided to create a snapshots of the DB architecture using external softwares to visualize the whole process of how data is stored and accessed via MVC.
+That is why I have decided to create snapshots of the DB architecture using external softwares to visualize the whole process of how data is stored and accessed via MVC.

 I would like to repeat that this project has both a [Client Side](), a [Server Side]() and the full fledge  [Website App]() which will have both Technologies merged together.
 No sooner do I code and merge the third stack than I will push it to GitHub.
-(Possibly start of 2017)
+(Possibly start of 2017 or there about)

 I've tested the overall performance on different connections like GPRS, 2G, 3G, 4G, DSL, ISDN and 802.11(n and ac) and the load time is impressive given that there aren't images or videos at this point.

 Anyway, the FrontEnd design runs on Bootstrap 3 whilst the BackEnd system runs on Ruby on Rails.
-I refrained to use many gems like Simple Forms, that make coding easier, and tried to use vanilla code, touching each part whilst keenly observing it's functionality and interactability.
+I refrained to use many gem plugins like Simple Form, Device, etc that make coding easier, and tried to use vanilla code, touching each part whilst keenly observing it's functionality and interactability.
 Another reason is because it helps me come with ideas and broaden my thinking.
 Oh yes!
 Programming makes you think.

 ## Why Ruby on Rails?

 Ruby is an Object Oriented Programming Language and almost every code is an object.
 It's easy to code, share with other developers and de-bug across platforms.
-Its well supported in [GitHub](https://github.com/) and [BitBucket](https://bitbucket.org/) and it's versatile in solving many problems in organisations.
+Its well supported by the [Open-Source](https://en.wikipedia.org/wiki/Open-source_model) community in [GitHub](https://github.com/) and [BitBucket](https://bitbucket.org/) and it's versatile in solving many problems in organisations. (*At the onset of 2016, a colleague of mine and I took a challenge to build a gem that would interact with Ruby to access, sort and classify Big Data in a certain firm.
+We saved the firm over 400 hrs of work if they had done that manually*)

 Ruby is compatible with Frameworks like Rails, Sinatra, Padrino, Cuba etc and employs the [Dont Repeat Yourself (DRY)](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161) principle of coding.

 When you get the hang of Ruby and a Framework of your choice you become very productive and organised.
 Security can be enhanced using a one line of code, and Cross-site Scripting (XSS) are rare in Ruby Applications.

-Been an Open-Source enthusiast, I can't help mentioning that Ruby is Open Source like Linux, etc which is the future of Software Development Engineering in my opinion.
+Been an Open-Source enthusiast, I can't help mentioning that Ruby is Open Source like Linux, AForge.NET, Blender, OpenCog etc which is the future of Software Development Engineering in my opinion.
 <br><br><hr>

 # Technical Requirements